-- growing demand for, and continuous improvements in, consumer electronics products, such as flat-panel display televisions, DVD recorders, digital cameras, television game consoles and mobile phone handsets; and - requirements of communications network equipment, such as network routers, switches and base stations, as well as wireless handsets and other Internet access devices, to enable advances in Internet hardware and software applications, increases in infrastructure performance and simplification and miniaturization of Internet access devices.
+- growing demand for, and continuous improvements in, consumer electronics products, such as flat-panel TVs, DVD recorders, digital cameras, television game consoles and mobile phone handsets; and - requirements of communications network equipment, such as network routers, switches and base stations, as well as wireless handsets and other Internet access devices, to enable advances in Internet hardware and software applications, increases in infrastructure performance and simplification and miniaturization of Internet access devices.

 Demand for personal computers and servers with higher performance and capabilities is also driving changes in the memory semiconductor sector.
-These demands are causing manufacturers to shift to the production of next generation memory semiconductors that allow higher-speed data transfer, such as DDR2-SDRAM and DDR3-SDRAM.
+This demand is causing manufacturers to shift to the production of memory semiconductors, including memory semiconductors that allow higher-speed data transfer such as DDR2-SDRAM and the next generation DDR3-SDRAM, and flash memory that feature large capacity and nonvolatility.
 Advantest believes that this shift is creating demand for test systems for memory semiconductors capable of handling these new types of memory semiconductors.
-In addition, Advantest believes that a new demand for mechatronics systems, including test handlers and device interfaces connecting semiconductor devices and test systems, will be created and will grow in line with advances in semiconductor technologies.
+In addition, Advantest believes that additional demand for mechatronics systems, including test handlers and device interfaces connecting semiconductor devices and test systems, will be created and will grow in line with advances in semiconductor technologies.